Licensing & Assigning Intellectual Property: What Changes?

 Assignment involves the complete transfer of IP ownership from the assignor to the assignee.
 It is therefore extremely important to draft an IP assignment agreement properly, ensuring that both parties understand their obligations.
 LawPath recommends getting in touch with an experienced IP attorney to assist with finalising an agreement.

 IP assignments involve an irrevocable transfer of commercial rights to the assignee, as part of a one-time agreement.
 It is not expected that the parties will have future business dealings on how the IP will be used after assignment.

 Rather than receiving instalments of royalties for your IP through an ongoing transaction with a licensee, the assignor will receive a lump-sum payment from the assignee.
 This payment is therefore technically a “purchase price” for the IP.
 Since all profit components and market value of the IP are transferrable, the price should be determined with proper negotiation and care.

 Given the importance of IP to how you differentiate your business and continue to develop it, agreements to transfer its use to others must be drafted with caution, particularly in the case of an assignment.

 As a licensor or assignor, you should always perform due diligence checks and negotiate properly with potential licensees or assignees.
 LawPath recommends contacting an experienced IP attorney to discuss your IP business decisions and how they can affect your brand.

 Still unsure of whether to licence or assign your IP?
-Contact a LawPath consultant on 1800LAWPATH for advice and obtain a fixed-fee quote from our network of 600+ expert lawyers or to get answers to your legal questions.
+Contact a LawPath consultant on 1800LAWPATH for advice and obtain a fixed-fee quote from our largest online network of expert lawyers or to get answers to your legal questions.